eFinder

 “Salerno attributed a marble bust of Christ in a minor Roman church to Michelangelo.”

-INSUFFICIENT EVIDENCE — No evidence in archive to verify attribution of the marble bust to Michelangelo by Salerno.
+No relevant evidence found in Wikipedia entries or other sources to confirm or refute Salerno's attribution of the marble bust to Michelangelo.

 “Salerno is not an art historian but an actress and fiction author who studied Michelangelo for a book idea.”